cactusutcac/frmdl25-6/README.md

       - `.../IXMAS_utils/ixmas_parser.py`: generates clip metadata from IXMAS video filenames

 ### Models & Training
+- `checkpoint_25.tar`: checkpoint containing model weights saved after 25th epoch of training on KTH dataset.
+Note that because of GitHub limitations, file had to be split and needs to be reassembled from pieces using command `cat checkpoint_25_part_* > checkpoint_25.tar`
 - `loss.py`: loss functions for adversarial training
 - `training.py`: training and validation pipeline
 - `training_no_encoder.py`: an identical pipeline that bypasses BDQ transformations, used for ablation or baseline comparison